ACS Style uses a notational method of referencing when referring to a source of information within the text of a document.

 When using EndNote referencing software, please use the following output style - ACS.
 For information about EndNote, please see the EndNote Guide.

-This subject guide follows the principles and examples given in the ACS Style Guide: Effective Communication of Scientific Information published by the American Chemical Society (ACS), 3rd edition, 2006.
+This referencing guide follows the principles and examples given in the ACS Style Guide: Effective Communication of Scientific Information published by the American Chemical Society (ACS), 3rd edition, 2006.

 This publication constitutes the authoritative international guide to ACS publication standards and style.